Site

 Special Page Links

-Index: select the asset that will be the index page or the home page of the Site.
+• Index: Select an asset to use as the home page of the Site.
 This will be the first page the user will see when they enter the URL of the Site.

-- Archived Asset: select the asset that will be displayed if a user tries to view an Archived asset that they do not have Read Permission to.
+• Archived Asset: Select an asset that will be displayed if a user tries to view an Archived asset that they do not have Read Permission to.
+If selected, the contents of this asset will be shown instead of a login screen.

 Not Found Page Options

-- Override Design: select a Design (or Design Customisation) to use for the Not Found page.
-If no Design is selected in this field, the Not Found page will use the Design of the closest URL.
+• Override Design: Select a Design (or Design Customisation) to use for the Not Found page.
+If no Design is selected in this field, the Not Found page will use the Design based on the closest matching valid URL.

-- Override Paint Layout: select a Paint Layout to use for the Not Found page.
-If no Paint Layout is selected in this field, the Not Found page will use the Paint Layout of the closest URL.
+• Override Paint Layout: Select a Paint Layout to use for the Not Found page.
+If no Paint Layout is selected in this field, the Not Found page will use the Paint Layout based on the closest matching valid URL.

 URLs Screen